-Financial aid is designed to help you reach your educational goal in a timely manner.
+Financial Aid is designed to support you in reaching your educational goals in a timely manner.
 To be eligible for financial aid, you must meet Satisfactory Academic Progress (SAP) standards.
-The Financial Aid office at PCC has established guidelines (based on federal regulations) for evaluating your progress.
-You should read the rules and know what it takes to maintain eligibility for financial aid.
+The Office of Financial Aid at PCC follows federal regulations to assess your progress, so it's important to understand the guidelines and stay informed.

 Standards of Academic Progress